In the National Student Survey, Mathematics at Stirling consistently, scores well for student satisfaction.

 The Mathematics and Statistics Group provides a stimulating and supportive learning environment.
 This gives our students the opportunity to develop mathematically throughout the period of study.

-With its emphasis on applicable mathematics, a degree in Mathematics and its Applications from Stirling provides both the theoretical background and the quantitative skills required for the solution of real-world problems.
+With its emphasis on applicable mathematics, a degree in Applied Mathematics BSc (Hons) from Stirling provides both the theoretical background and the quantitative skills required for the solution of real-world problems.

 Mathematics graduates can be found in many areas of employment: in industry (especially the telecommunications, financial and biotechnology sectors); in public service (as statisticians and teachers); and also in business and consultancy as managers and modellers.